PoeBlu/lono/docs/_reference/lono-xgraph.md

 [--display=DISPLAY]    # graph or text
                        # Default: graph
-[--noop], [--no-noop]  # noop mode
+[--noop], [--no-noop]  # noop mode [--template=TEMPLATE]  # override convention and specify the template file to use [--source=SOURCE]      # url or path to file with template

 Runtime options:
 -f, [--force]                    # Overwrite files that already exist